sajal353/r3f-jolt/README.md

 - `debug`: Enable debugging visualization (optional).
 - `mass`: The mass of the cylinder (optional).
 - `material`: Material properties for friction and restitution (optional).
+- `bodySettingsOverride`: A function to override Jolt body creation settings (optional).

-### Returns
+#### Returns

-A tuple containing a reference to the Three.js mesh and the associated Jolt physics body and shape.
+A tuple containing a reference to the Three.js mesh and the associated Jolt physics body and cylinder shape.

-## `useJolt`

-A hook providing access to various elements of the Jolt physics library.

-### Returns

-An object containing Jolt library elements such as Jolt, joltInterface, physicsSystem, bodyInterface, and layers.

 ## `useSphere`

 A hook for creating a static or dynamic sphere-shaped physics body.

-### Parameters
+#### Parameters

 - `radius`: The radius of the sphere.
 - `position`: The initial position of the sphere [x, y, z].